Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

  ## FFBoard Setup

-1. Download and Open the Open FFBoard Configurator.exe: [OpenFFBoard releases](https://github.com/Ultrawipf/OpenFFBoard/releases)
+1. Download and the Open FFBoard Configurator from [OpenFFBoard releases](https://github.com/Ultrawipf/OpenFFBoard/releases).
+Unzip the archive and start `OpenFFBoard.exe`.
-2. Select the FFBoard and connect to it.
+2. Select the FFBoard and click `Connect`.
-3. Go to the Axis:0 tab and change motor driver to Odrive and click change driver.
+3. In the `Axis:0` tab, change `Motor driver` to `ODrive` and click `Change driver`.
 ![](img/odrive/FFB_Motor_Controller.png)

-4. Then go to the ODrive tab that appeared and click on Change CAN Settings and set it baudrate to 500K.
-Apply it and press Ok.
+4. In the `ODrive` tab that appeared, click on `Change CAN Settings` and set the baud rate to the same as the one you configured on the ODrive.
+Click Ok.
 ![](img/odrive/FFB_CAN_Settings.png)
 ![](img/odrive/FFB_CAN_Baudrate.png)

-5. Set max torque range to your motor specs and Axis CAN ID to 0 and hit Submit.
-Then you will see some values in the info segment of this tab after a few seconds.
+5. Set `Max torque range` to your motor specs and Axis CAN ID to the node ID you set on the ODrive and click `Submit`.
+If successfully configured, the `Voltage`, `Axis state`, and `Errors` boxes should populate with information when you connect and power on the ODrive.
 ![](img/odrive/FFB_Motor_Settings.png)

-6. Hit Save to Flash at the bottom right corner on any tab.
+6. Click `Save to Flash` at the bottom right corner on any tab.
 ![](img/odrive/FFB_Save.png)

+## Wiring CAN
+To properly wire CAN, you will need to connect 3 wires between the two boards.
+ODrive reccomends having a ground wire connected between the two boards along with the `CAN H` and `CAN L` wires.
+Both the ODrive and USB interface should have CAN termination resistors on them, but you will need to refer to the documentation for your hardware to determine how to enable them as it varies depending on version.
+It's recommended to use twisted pair and/or shielded wire for this connection, but your results may vary. `CAN H`on one board is connected to `CAN H` on the other and `CAN L` on one to `CAN L` on the other.